 3. Matsyasana

 This yoga pose is also known as the Fish pose.
 The first step is to go in a backward-lying position on your mat.
-Now, you have to place a block at the start of your shoulder blades.
+Now, you must place a block at the start of your shoulder blades.
 The next step is to put your head on the carpet and let your head hang back.
 Finally, hold yourself in that position for the next ten breaths.
 Repeat it 8-9 times, and you will see the results within a week.

 4. Uttanasana